From diving with sharks to sailing through a chain of islands to relaxing on a beach, here are 20 of the best things to do in Okinawa, Japan.

 9) Visit A Pineapple-Themed Park

 Yep, that’s right, pineapples.
-If you’re ever wondering what to do in Okinawa, it’s celebrate pineapples of course.
+If you’re ever wondering what to do in Okinawa, it’s celebrating pineapples of course.
 And what other way than a theme park completed dedicated to them!

 At certain times of the year, you can also observe how pineapples are peeled, cut and canned in a small factory on site.